uvicmakerlab/dhsi2015/photoscan.md

-# Introduction to Photogrammetry and Photoscan
+# Introduction to Photogrammetry and PhotoScan

 From Wikipedia: "Photogrammetry is the science of making measurements from photographs, especially for recovering the exact positions of surface points."